KEMONOYA/zettelkasten/ZETTELKASTEN/Current.md

 When the amount of charge passing through the slice of area varies with time ($Q = Q(t)$), the current is defined to be the amount of charge $dQ$ passing through the area in the infinitesimal time $dt$:
 $$I = \frac{dQ}{dt}.$$

-Current is generated in a conductor when there is a difference in potential energy— a [[voltage]]— between its terminals.
+Current is generated in a conductor when there is a difference in potential energy— a [[Voltage]]— between its terminals.

 ___
 # References